Scan Science and Technology

 Many diseases involve changes in the biomechanical properties of tissue, and there is a close correlation between tissue elasticity and pathology.
 We report on the development of a phase-resolved Acoustic Radiation force optical coherence elastography method (ARF-OCE) to evaluate the elastic properties of tissue.
 This method utilizes chirped Acoustic Radiation force to produce excitation along the sample’s axial direction, and it uses phase-resolved optical coherence tomography (OCT) to measure the vibration of the sample.
 Under 500-Hz square wave modulated ARF signal excitation, phase change maps of tissue mimicking phantoms are generated by the ARF-OCE method, and the resulting Young’s modulus ratio is correlated with a standard compression test.
 The results verify that this technique could efficiently measure sample elastic properties accurately and quantitatively.
 Furthermore, a three-dimensional ARF-OCE image of the human atherosclerotic coronary artery is obtained.
 The result indicates that our dynamic phase-resolved ARF-OCE method can delineate tissues with different mechanical properties.

-Zhaoling Lu Wei Meng, Wenzhong Du, Guangchen Zhang, Guozhu Wu, – 2nd expert on this subject based on the ideXlab platform
+Zhaoling Lu Wei Meng, Wenzhong Du, Guangchen Zhang, Guozhu Wu, – One of the best experts on this subject based on the ideXlab platform.

 Acoustic Radiation force impulse (ARFI) ultrasound imaging of breast lesions.European journal of radiology, 2011Co-Authors: Zhaoling Lu Wei Meng, Wenzhong Du, Guangchen Zhang, Guozhu Wu,Abstract: